backstage/backstage/plugins/pagerduty/api-report.md

     configApi: ConfigApi,
     discoveryApi: DiscoveryApi,
   ): PagerDutyClient;
+  // Warning: (ae-forgotten-export) The symbol "ChangeEvent" needs to be exported by the entry point index.d.ts
+  //
+  // (undocumented)
+  getChangeEventsByServiceId(serviceId: string): Promise<ChangeEvent[]>;
   // Warning: (ae-forgotten-export) The symbol "Incident" needs to be exported by the entry point index.d.ts
   //
   // (undocumented)